MPRoses/InfiniteScrollWrap/README.md

     );
 ```
 ,
 Where content is the sites content that requirest the main graphical processing, so NOT your container.
-You don't have to utilize and define Content, however refraining from doing so means that your site's content will get duplicated and after x load ins your site will become as slow as a snail.
+You don't have to utilize and define Content, however refraining from doing so means that your site will become as slow as a snail.